ICAN at the African Union

 ICAN’s Executive Director, Treaty Coordinator and a delegation of campaigners thus visited the African Union Headquarters.
 Watch excerpts of Beatrice Fihn’s address to the Council, or read the full speech below.

-Read ICAN’s paper on the role of the African Union in advancing the TPNW – in English and in French.
+Read ICAN’s paper on the role of the African Union in advancing the TPNW – in English, in French, and in Portuguese.

 Download ICAN’s factsheet on signing and ratifying the treaty.